bitlank/upordown/PROJECT.md

 - **Prices:**
   - Fetches 1s granularity price data using **Binance API**
   - Caches data for the last 120 seconds
-  - Returns current or historical data
+  - Returns current or recent data
-  - Uses the **Candlestick REST API** for historical price requests
+  - Uses the **Candlestick REST API** for recent price requests
   - Uses the **Candlestick Stream Websocket API** for current price requests
   - The websocket session is closed if no current price request arrives in the last 5 minutes